 How Do I Use This Guide?

 This guide is organized by various subjects or topics found in the juvenile collection.
-Each subject tab lists some of the children's books, alphabetically by title, that the library has on the topic, and the call numbers for the books.
+Each subject tab lists some of the children's books, alphabetically by title, that the library has on the topic along with information on how to locate the books.
 The tab also contains a search box for NoveList, a literature database that includes books owned by the library and activity guides to help teachers use children's books.

 The websites tab includes links to websites that are useful to teachers.